AOT-Technologies/forms-flow-ai-rfcs/rfcs/multitenancy.md

 ## Motivation

 Many customers around the world has raised the need for multi tenancy in formsflow.ai.
-Though the definition of multi tenancy varies by customer; I think we can cover a broad set of uses cases if we approach with a phased apprach.
+Though the definition of multi tenancy varies by customer; I think we can cover a broad set of use cases if we approach with a phased apprach.

 - First Phase : Eeach tenant is integrated physically, but logically separated; meaning that a single instance of formsflow will serve multiple tenants.
 - Second Phase : Multi tenancy with tenant level data and identity segragation.
 Data and identity stays separate for each tenant.